 If you are interested, feel free to complete the pre-registration form.
 Please consider coming and joining us to purchase 4-H raised meat and support our children!

-The 4-H market livestock programs require all participant to adhere to wholesome meat practices.
-Each member is trained to raise their animals using principals that ensure the healthiest product available.
+The 4-H market livestock programs require all participants to adhere to wholesome meat practices.
+Each member is trained to raise their animals using principles that ensure the healthiest product available.

 No hormones or steroids allowed

 Antibiotic and other medication withdrawal periods are strictly enforced